rebremer/managed_identity_authentication/readme.md

-## Authentication from Azure Data Factory to Azure Function using Managed Identity  ##
+## AAD authentication from Data Factory to Azure Function using Managed Identity  ##

 Architecture is depicted as follows: